 - Chop the cooked meat and onions very finely.

-- Melt butter, keep the butter light and add all flour at once.
+- Melt butter, keep the butter light, and add all flour at once.
 Stir until it has blended to a paste.
-Keep stirring on a low fire for a few minutes, dont let the paste colour.
-Slowly start adding little bits of bouillon (hot or cold), keep stirring and adding little bits of bouillon till its a smooth sauce.
+Keep stirring on a low fire for a few minutes, don’t let the paste color.
+Slowly start adding little bits of bouillon (hot or cold) and keep stirring and adding little bits of bouillon till it’s a smooth sauce.

-- Add the copped onion, garlic, herbs and spices
+- Add the chopped onion, garlic, herbs, and spices

 - Let the ragout cool completely.

-- Keep the ragout refrigerated until use, cover it with a peace of greaseproof paper so there is no skin formed.
+- Keep the ragout refrigerated until use, and cover it with a piece of grease proof paper so there is no skin formed.